GoogleChrome/web.dev/src/site/content/en/blog/better-layout-shift-metric/index.md

 We do want to clarify that a lot of things will not be changing with a new approach:

-- None of our metric ideas change the way layout shift scores for [individual frames are calculated](https://web.dev/cls/#layout-shift-score), only the way we summarize multiple frames.
-This means that the [JavaScript API](https://web.dev/cls/#measure-cls-in-javascript) for layout shifts will stay the same, and the underlying events in Chrome traces that developer tools use will also stay the same, so layout shift rects in tools like WebPageTest and Chrome DevTools will continue to work the same way.
+- None of our metric ideas change the way layout shift scores for [individual frames are calculated](cls/#layout-shift-score), only the way we summarize multiple frames.
+This means that the [JavaScript API](cls/#measure-cls-in-javascript) for layout shifts will stay the same, and the underlying events in Chrome traces that developer tools use will also stay the same, so layout shift rects in tools like WebPageTest and Chrome DevTools will continue to work the same way.
-- We'll continue to work hard on making the metrics easy for developers to adopt, including them in the [web-vitals library](https://github.com/GoogleChrome/web-vitals), documenting on [web.dev](https://web.dev/metrics/), and reporting them in our developer tooling like Lighthouse.
+- We'll continue to work hard on making the metrics easy for developers to adopt, including them in the [web-vitals library](https://github.com/GoogleChrome/web-vitals), documenting on [web.dev](metrics), and reporting them in our developer tooling like Lighthouse.

 ### Trade-offs between metrics
 One of the top strategies summarizes the layout shift windows as an average, and the rest report the maximum window.
-For pages which are open a very long time, the average will likely report a more representative value, but in general it will likely be easier for developers to act on a single window--they can log when it occurred, the elements that shifted, etc. We'd love feedback on which is more important to developers.
+For pages which are open a very long time, the average will likely report a more representative value, but in general it will likely be easier for developers to act on a single window—they can log when it occurred, the elements that shifted, and so on.
+We'd love feedback on which is more important to developers.

 Do you find sliding or session windows easier to understand?
 Are the differences important to you?